How to Start an LLC in Florida (2023 Guide)

 Is Florida a good state to start an LLC?

-Meaning, if you are a Florida resident, then you should start your business there.
+Meaning, if you live in or do business in Florida, then you should start your LLC in Florida.
 While many websites talk about tax rates and advantages of certain states, none of that applies if it’s not the state where you live and do business.

 For example, if you form an LLC in Delaware, but live in and conduct business in Florida, you’ll also need to register your Delaware LLC in Florida (and pay extra fees).
+And you’ll end up paying Florida taxes anyway.
 This ends up leading to more costs and more headaches with no advantages.

 In summary, if you live in and conduct business in Florida, then yes, Florida is a good state to start a business.
 If you don’t live in and do business in Florida, then no, Florida isn’t a good state to start a business.